-Giulio Ferrini Transport expert Head of Design & Engineering, Sustrans
+Giulio Ferrini Transport expert Head of Built Environment, IHRB

-Giulio Ferrini is an industry leader in the delivery of people-friendly cities.
+Giulio Ferrini is an industry leader in the delivery of greener, fairer cities.
 With experience across the public, private and third sector, he has delivered schemes ranging from long-term transport strategies to protected cycle routes and liveable neighbourhoods.
 Giulio played a key role in setting up Active Travel England's statutory role in the development management regime, has published best practice guidance documents, and runs training courses for built environment professionals.
-He is also a member of the Urban Design London and Transport for London design review panels.

-www.sustrans.org.uk
+He works closely with civil society, policymakers and businesses to advance a just transition in the housing and construction sectors. www.ihrb.org